johnakers/virgil/README.md

 Named after the [Roman poet](http://en.wikipedia.org/wiki/Virgil)...
 Virgil is a Slack bot, created in Ruby, that you can incorporate into your Slack.

+*2022 note*

+# THIS IS DEPRECATED.
+THERE ARE BETTER WAYS TO DO SLACK BOTS.
+THIS WAS LIKE ONE OF THE FIRST THINGS I EVER DID, AND IS KEPT FOR NOSTALGIA ONLY

 <hr>

 ######<a href='#structure'>Structure</a>